matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 e) Ad hoc testing.
 It is an informal or unstructured software testing type that aims to break the testing process in order to find possible defects.

-375) What is a smoke test?
-Answer: The smoke test is initial testing to reveal simple failures.
-They are a subset of test cases that cover the most important functionality.
-From my experience, it is useful when automated to catch issues earlier in the development.
-For example, it can be integrated with developers CI pipeline and catch the issues before even going to QA environment.

-376) How do you determine which test case should be part of regression suite?
+365) How do you determine which test case should be part of regression suite?
 Answer: Test case should be part of the important functionality.
 It should be a repeatable test case.

-377) What is a regression suite and why do we need it?
+366) What is a regression suite and why do we need it?
 Answer: The regression suite is a collection of test scenarios that address the various functionality that are important to the software.
 We typically create a regression suite from existing tests that have already been executed in previous release cycles.
 The reason, we execute test is that new changes can break existing working functionalities, so before releasing new changes to our customers, we need to execute our regression suite.

-378) What is Requirements Traceability Matrix (RTM) in testing?
+367) What is Requirements Traceability Matrix (RTM) in testing?
 Answer: RTM is a document that maps and traces user requirement with test cases.
 The main purpose of RTM is to validate that all requirements are checked via test cases such that no functionality is unchecked during software testing.

-379) What is a defect life cycle?
+368) What is a defect life cycle?
 Answer: It is a specific stage that defect goes through from opening to resolution:
 a) Defect is raised and assigned for a fix.
 b) Fixed.